scienceacademy/web/content/assignments/runoff.md

 Here’s how to download this problem’s “distribution code” (i.e., starter code) into your own CS50 IDE.
 Log into CS50 IDE and then, in a terminal window, execute each of the below.

-* Create a folder called `runoff` in your CS50 IDE.
+* Create a folder called `runoff` in your CS50 Codespace.
 * Click [runoff.c](/web/runoff.c) to see the starting code and download it to your computer.
 * Drag the `runoff.c` file from your computer and drop it on the folder in your IDE.
-Or create a new file in your IDE called `runoff.c` and copy-and-paste the code into it
+Or create a new file in your workspace called `runoff.c` and copy-and-paste the code into it

 ## Understanding